Skip to content

 FieldTypeDescription

-eval_passedOptional[bool]True if all individual assertions passed
+eval_passedOptional[bool]True when every individual assertion passed

 These fields are None when a block has no assertions configured.